 The Adidas Originals Iniki was released on the market in January 2017.
 However, in November the same year, the brand announced updating its name to I-5923.
 The new name was drawn from an archived 70s runner called the Mercury with a shelf number F-5923.
 Rumors, though, stated that the brand was forced to drop its original name due to a lawsuit filed against them.

 The modification of the name, apparently, resulted in the “Iniki” wordmark being replaced with the “I-5923” callout.
 Other than that slight alteration, its silhouette remains unchanged.
-And just like its first edition, the Adidas I-5923 shoe keeps its fans happy with its retro styling, its responsive cushioning, not to mention it myriad of colorways.
+And just like its first edition, the Adidas I-5923 shoe keeps its fans happy with its retro styling, its responsive cushioning, not to mention its myriad of colorways.

 Collaborations and special colorways

-The perfect combination of classic and modern aesthetics has renewed interests in the Iniki or the I-5923 silhouette.
+The perfect combination of classic and modern aesthetics has renewed interest in the Iniki or the I-5923 silhouette.
 One brand that has shown a massive investment in the profile is the Japanese streetwear label Neighborhood.
 The Adidas s x Neighborhood collection featured the I-5923 runner, the Adidas NMD R1, Adidas Gazelle Super, and the new silhouette called the Adidas Chop Shop.

 Dropped on February 24, 2018, the shoes came out together with track pants and jackets bearing the same design aesthetics.
 The shoes were all in black uppers as inspired by the motorcycle-riding street-style Neighborhood brand’s design standards of the Tokyo-based fashion retailer.

-The Adidas Neighborhood I-5923 for the Spring/Summer 2018 look featured an all-black design had minimal use of Neighborhood logos with some details placed on the iconic Three-stripes, the Adidas logo, and at the heel.
+The Adidas Neighborhood I-5923 for the Spring/Summer 2018 look featured an all-black design that had minimal use of Neighborhood logos with some details placed on the iconic Three-stripes, the Adidas logo, and at the heel.
 The low-top collaborative model is a Core Black/ Footwear White colorway that instantly works well with Neighborhood apparel.

 The Adidas Neighborhood I-5923’s adaptive Primeknit with texturized effect and suede overlays at the front mudguard, back heel, and Three-stripes had a printed collaborative branding in one of the stripes.
-Keeping the Neighborhood design on point is the "NBHD" print on the left heel patch and “BRGD" print on right heel patch.
+Keeping the Neighborhood design on point is the "NBHD" print on the left heel patch and the “BRGD" print on the right heel patch.

 After impressing sneakerheads with their collaboration in the first quarter of 2018, the Tokyo-based streetwear brand released as part of the Fall/Winter 2018 collection its rework on the Adidas I-5923 sneaker together with the Adidas Stan Smith and Adidas Kamanda models.

 The Fall/Winter 2018 look of the Adidas I-5923 shoes, involved a military-inspired Olive colorway.
-Released on September 1, 2018, the Adidas I-5923 in military olive colorway had tonal graphics created by Los Angeles based artist Cali Thornhill DeWitt which pairs impeccably well with the track pants and jackets released with the collection.
+Released on September 1, 2018, the Adidas I-5923 in military olive colorway had tonal graphics created by Los Angeles-based artist Cali Thornhill DeWitt which pairs impeccably well with the track pants and jackets released with the collection.
 Details of the shoe design include a smooth suede and premium leather overlays, serrated Three-stripes on the medial and lateral sides with the latter having an I-5923 print on one of the stripes.

-A breathable knit mesh material is used in some parts of the shoe like the toe box in a sock-like construction at the collar with a one-piece bootie design.
+A breathable knit mesh material is used in some parts of the shoe like the toe box in a sock-like construction at the collar with a one-piece cleatie design.
 An Adidas x Neighborhood “NBHD” logo with Cali Thornhill DeWitt’s name is also printed on the tongue’s branding label.

 The Adidas I-5923 sneakers have also been reworked with an LGBT-friendly design called the Adidas I-5923 Pride.
-Released in time for the Pride Month in June, the brand dropped its #BeTrue collection featuring reworked versions of the Adidas Deerupt, Adidas Campus, Adidas Pureboost, and the Adidas I-5923.
+Released in time for Pride Month in June, the brand dropped its #BeTrue collection featuring reworked versions of the Adidas Deerupt, Adidas Campus, Adidas Pureboost, and the Adidas I-5923.

 The collection was launched with a message of inclusiveness, togetherness, and tolerance with pride-inspired aesthetics of bright summer-ready hues and off-white base color.
 The Adidas I-5923 Pride came out in a smooth cream color as a base with pastel colors hits all over the upper.
 The design aims to honor gender diversity and respect while staying stylish and trendy.